 - (instead of overlooking important information or viewpoints)

 - (because they take account of different perspectives, and show more empathy with people’s likely responses)

 - (appropriately sensitive to their wider context)

 Yes, this is about unconscious bias.
 But looked at from a different angle: one that underlines the need for all of us, in all roles and at all levels, to get to grips with it.
 Whether or not we support the diversity agenda.

 This is a free event and will be delivered online with a recording available afterwards.
 There will be a chance to ask questions via the Zoom chat box, but please let us know in advance if there are issues you’d particularly like Andrea to cover.

 If you’re interested, you can find a recording of Andrea’s February 2020 webinar, on the basics about unconscious bias, here.
 She also chaired a September 2018 webinar on “Unconscious bias & the IP professional” (recording and report available here) and helped to collate our Unconscious Bias Toolkit, available here.

 This webinar is open to all UK-based IP professionals, whatever your role or career level and whatever type of organisation you work in.
 Please sign up using the Eventbrite link above (top right).
 If you would prefer not to use Eventbrite, please contact [email protected] and we’ll be happy to help.

-This event is free.
-So are all our resources.
-We think it’s important to keep IP Inclusive the right side of the paywall.
+This event will be free, as are all of IP Inclusive's resources.
+This is important in order to keep IP Inclusive the right side of the paywall.